varunguleriaCodes/blockchain_indexing_platform/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request
+6.
+## Future Modifications
+1. User Postgres table connection with sockets to show user data.
+2. Supporting more events from webhook in helius.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.